Quantum Fractality on the Surface of Topological Insulators: Methods and Results

 where $D_q$ is the fractal dimension that can be different for different $q$, which signals multifractality.\cite{mandelbrot1974intermittent, hentschel1983infinite} If \(D_q=D\) for all \(q\), the system is fractal and there is no multifractality.}

 To test if this scaling scenario holds for states with $E > E_D$, as suggested by the characteristic LDOS maps shown in Fig. \ref{fig: dos}(b), we plot the $\ln P_2$ distribution for the states with $E > E_D$ for the first four generations of the fractal potential, as displayed at the top of Fig. \ref{fig: ipr}(a).
-We note that each of the distributions displays a sharp peak and narrow width, indicating that most of the states above $E_D$ have similar localization profiles.
-Moreover, the distributions appear similar for all the fractal generations, and we confirm that they largely coincide upon shifting along the horizontal axis.
+We note that each of the distributions displays a sharp peak and narrow width, indicating that most of the states above $E_D$ have similar {spatial support.} Moreover, the distributions appear similar for all the fractal generations, and we confirm that they largely coincide upon shifting along the horizontal axis.
 The same behavior is also exhibited by $\mathcal{P}[\ln P_3]$.

-In Fig. \ref{fig: ipr}(b) we show the scaling of the corresponding typical values $P^{typ}_2(n)$ (given by the mean value of the distribution) with the linear dimension $L_f/l_n$, and extract the fractal dimension $D_q$ from the scaling exponent according to Eq.\eqref{eq: IPRscaling}. \cite{fyodorov1995mesoscopic,mirlin2000multifractality,evers2000fluctuations,prigodin1998long} From the regression slopes, we determine that the states with $E > E_D$ have fractal dimension $D_2 = 1.890 \pm 0.005$, which is very close to the dimension of the Sierpi\'nski carpet.
-We also check for possible multifractal behavior\cite{mandelbrot1974intermittent} by calculating the $q=3$ scaling exponent, which gives the corresponding fractal dimension, $D_3 = 1.86 \pm 0.04$.
-We are unable to check the scaling behavior for $q \geq 4$ due to system size limitations.
-However, since the fractal dimension of the Sierpi\'nski carpet falls within the confidence interval of the estimated value of $D_2$ and $D_3$, our findings strongly suggest that for $E > E_D$, the states on the surface of the 3D time-reversal invariant topological insulator are well localized in the fractal, thus inheriting the fractal dimension of the Sierpi\'nski carpet.
+In Fig. \ref{fig: ipr}(b) we show the scaling of the corresponding typical values $P^{typ}_2(n)$ (given by the mean value of the distribution) with the linear dimension $L_f/l_n$, and extract the fractal dimension $D_q$ from the scaling exponent according to Eq.\eqref{eq: IPRscaling}. \cite{fyodorov1995mesoscopic,mirlin2000multifractality,evers2000fluctuations,prigodin1998long} From the regression slopes, we determine that the states with $E > E_D$ have fractal dimension $D_2 = 1.890 \pm 0.005$, which is very close to the dimension of the Sierpi\'nski carpet. {We also check for possible multifractal behavior\cite{mandelbrot1974intermittent} by calculating the $q=3$ as well as $q=1.5$ scaling exponents, which gives the corresponding fractal dimensions, $D_3 = 1.86 \pm 0.04$ and $D_{1.5} = 1.895 \pm 0.008$, as shown in Appendix \ref{App: IPR}.} We are unable to check the scaling behavior for {$q > 3 $} due to system size limitations.
+However, since the fractal dimension of the Sierpi\'nski carpet falls within the confidence interval of the estimated value of {$D_2$, $D_{1.5}$ and $D_3$}, our findings strongly suggest that for $E > E_D$, the states on the surface of the 3D time-reversal invariant topological insulator are well localized in the fractal, thus inheriting the fractal dimension of the Sierpi\'nski carpet.